git-trending-rank/git-trending-rank.github.io/content/post/trending-monthly-2025年6月.md

       agenticSeek</a></p>
 				<p>
       Fully Local Manus AI.
 No APIs, No $200 monthly bills.
 Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity.
+Only twitter account for update is : https://x.com/Martin993886460
     </p>
 				<div class="repo-stats">
 					<div>
 						<span>🔠 Python</span>
-						<span>⭐ 14252</span>
+						<span>⭐ 14323</span>
-						<span>🔱 1214</span>
+						<span>🔱 1219</span>
 					</div>
 				<div class="stars-today">⭐ 12554 stars this month</div>
 				</div>